janekb04/yaaamagi/README.md

 ![GPT-4 writing in terminal](hero.png)

-## Yet Another Attempt At Making An AGI
+## Yet Another Attempt At Making Artificial General Intelligence

 Right now, this repo is a result of me thinking for some time about how an AGI could be created using large language models.
 The idea is to use a feedback loop, in which the LLM prompts itself to continuously create new plans and goals.
 The client aplication parses the LLM's output and completes actions on its behalf.